kflores4716/kickstarter-analysis/README.md

 While the first chart had three lines, this second chart has twelve, one for each month of the year.
 Having too many lines makes for a messier chart, and a messy chart can be hard to interpret.
 If you look at the "failed" and "canceled" outcomes in this chart, the lines are so close together that you can barely tell which line is which.

 Clearly, the chart on top is much easier to read than that on the bottom.
-As I mentioned before, graphs are created to provide a quicker and easier interpretation of large data tables, but with the second line chart that isn't really the case.
+As I mentioned before, graphs should provide a quicker and easier interpretation of large data tables, but with the second line chart that isn't really the case.
 Thus, I used the first table as my end result since it's accompanying chart was the better of the two.

 #### **Outcomes Based on Goals**

 This analysis was more involved, and as a result there was more room for error.
 Using the `COUNTIFS` function can be tricky because you are referencing multiple categories of data that each have their respective criteria to meet.
-If the categories and their criteria aren’t typed using the proper spelling and punctuation, the data in the table will not display the figures you are intending to.
-This can be especially annoying because you won't get an error message, so if you aren't careful you can create a whole table and not even realize that the data is wrong.
+If the categories and their criteria aren’t typed using the proper spelling and punctuation, the data in the table will not display the figures you are intending to display.
+This can be especially annoying because often times you won't get an error message, so if you aren't careful you can create a whole table and not even realize that the data is wrong.
 As a matter of fact, this happened to me the first time I created my goals table.

 When I first created my data table, I did not type all criteria in my `COUNTIFS` function properly.
 I was using the “>=” connotation for the lower bound goal range criteria, listing the exact lower bound number from column one.
 However, for the upper bound goal range, I was using “<=" but typed the lower bound goal from the proceeding range.
 For example, for the second range I used 1000 and 5000 as the bounds rather than 1000 and 4999.
-In my mind, I thought I would save some typing and just use "<" along with the next lower bound.
+In my mind, I thought I would save some typing and just use "<" along with the lower bound from the next row.
 If I typed it correctly, this would have worked just fine.
-This is actually how I created my table in the end, but as I said I used "<=" and not "<".
+In fact, this is how I created my table in the end, but as I said I used "<=" and not "<".
 My error meant that my goal counts included some of the goals from the next range, so the resulting data in my table was throwing off my whole analysis.

 At first, I didn’t realize my mistake because the data table didn’t return any errors and appeared to be correct.
 However, when I created my chart I had a feeling that something was off.
 I added up my "Total Projects" column to make sure I was including all projects, and thats when I realized that I had definitely made a mistake.
 So, I took another look at my `COUNTIFS` functions and pretty quickly was able to locate that mistake and correct it.